FTarfasse/quick-perf-wiki/JVM-annotations.md

 The measured RSS is displayed in the console.

-⚠️ _Today this annotation only woks on Linux._
+⚠️ _Today this annotation only woks on Linux.
+You can work on this [issue](https://github.com/quick-perf/quickperf/issues/56) to make the RSS annotations work on MacOS._

 ## @ExpectMaxRSS
 _**Available in next QuickPerf release**_

 With this annotation, the test will fail if the [Resident Set Size (RSS)](https://en.wikipedia.org/wiki/Resident_set_size)   is greater than expected.

-⚠️ _Today this annotation only woks on Linux._
+⚠️ _Today this annotation only woks on Linux.
+You can work on this [issue](https://github.com/quick-perf/quickperf/issues/56) to make the RSS annotations work on MacOS._

 ### :wrench: Parameters
 |Parameter  |Type           | Meaning   |